 “Well, we did get some in but they’ve all gone on pre-order”.

 The NinjaBeaver’s stare now turns into something that would freeze a lava flow and a myriad number of questions start to run through the NinjaBeaver’s brain.
-To wit:-

 This is a Triple AAA game, with a cult following that this store has been advertising in it’s front window for over a month and on it’s release day you are telling me that you’ve none in stock?!
 That all your store or chain buyer ordered was enough for pre-orders?!
 That people who cannot or do not wish to order online, in fact still want to support their local shopping centre, cannot just walk in and buy it off the shelf?!
 Hell, if this was the new GTA, WOW add-on or IPhone 4 I could understand, the media megastore that the NinjaBeaver use to work for DID sell out of GTA IV on release day (over 300 hundred copies.
 Go 446!).
 But something like Demon Souls?!
 That you will now probably not get any more copies in until the following week therefore depriving your store of valuable income over a busy weekend?!